-A visit to Our Lady of Fatima near Niagara Falls
+A visit and history of Our Lady of Fatima Shrine and Basilica near Niagara Falls.

 by Chris Clemens

 On May 13, 1917 in the small town of Fatima, Portugal, three shepherd children witnessed the Blessed Virgin Mary as an apparition.
 They saw her again on June 13th and July 13th in the same place.

 The children said the Virgin Mary gave them specific instructions to do penance and Acts of Reparations.
 During the course of those visits, according to the eldest child, the Blessed Virgin Mary confided in them three secrets.

 On August 13th, the children were jailed for what the villagers claimed were unbelievable tales.
 They were explicitly prevented from going to the place they saw the apparition.
 In addition, their jailers insisted that the children share the secrets, but the children refused.
 The children were eventually released, but again saw the Blessed Virgin on August 15th.